Jargon-busting advice to find the best woodworking power tool for the job

 The size of the plate or disc that the abrasive surface is held by.

-Abrasive sheets are referred to by their grit size (for example 60 grit, 80 grit etc).
-Larger grit sizes (such as 40 and 60 grit) are best for coarse sanding work where you need to remove a lot of material, while smaller grit sizes (like 220 or 240 grit) are good for extra-fine sanding (just before you apply a finish).
+Abrasive sheets are referred to by their grit size (for example 60 grit).
+Larger grit sizes (such as 40 and 60 grit) are best for coarse sanding work where you need to remove a lot of material, while smaller grit sizes (like 240 grit or higher) are good for extra-fine sanding.